-January 2022Hernan was named a 2021 Chan Zuckerberg Biohub Investigator, an award which provides funding with the goal of building engaged, collaborative communities of Bay Area scientists from Stanford University, UC San Francisco and UC Berkeley to undertake creative and innovative research that will help solve the biggest challenges in biomedicine.
-Congratulations Hernan!!
+January 2022Hernan was named a 2021 Chan Zuckerberg Biohub Investigator, an award which aims to build engaged, collaborative communities of Bay Area scientists

 And we are excited to welcome Andrea, a physics rotation student, who will be joining the lab for the spring semester!

 December 2021Congratulations to Dr. Elizabeth Eck and Dr. Yang Joon Kim on completing their PhDs!!